nhsconnect/prm-practice-migration-staging/guide/09-end-of-your-migration.md

 breadcrumbparent: /guide
 ---

 The migration will end at the point at which all data has been re-entered, practice staff are trained and are comfortably using the new system.
-Access to the old system has ended and the new solution has been officially signed off by the practice.
+Access to the old system has ended and the new system has been officially signed off by the practice.

 ## The ‘run-off period’ {#the-run-off-period}